 RICK WAKEMAN – The Strawbs and Yes keyboard wizard and Bowie session player attended Drayton Manor Grammar School, Drayton Bridge Road, Hanwell W7 1EU, now Drayton Manor High School in the early 1960s where he played in trad jazz in his first band.
 Wakeman recalls as the young ‘Ricky’ Wakeman that he’d skip school to hang out at the Musical Bargain Centre shop in 20 South Ealing Road W5 4QA run by future SIMMS-WATTS AMPLIFICATION company co-founder Dave Simms.

-RICKY STEVENS– Drummer (son of Ealing jazz legend John Stevens) whose credits include George Clinton, Prince’s Paisley Park Studios, Culture Club & Joss Stone.
-Ealing resident who also attended Ealing Grammar School.
+RICHIE STEVENS– Drummer producer and engineer whose credits include George Clinton, Prince’s Paisley Park Studios, Culture Club, Johnny G, Linton Kwesi Johnson, Mica Paris & Joss Stone.
+Ealing resident who also attended Ealing Grammar School, now Ealing, Hammersmith & West London College, The Green, Ealing W5 5EW.

 ROGER DEAN – Not to be confused with the album cover artist of the same name, this Ealing resident was the first guitarist in John Mayall’s influential Bluesbreakers band.

 The ROLLING STONES – formed at the EALING CLUB.
 Mick Jagger, Keith Richards and Brian Jones met and jammed together with members of Blues Incorporated.
 Eventually, they were asked to fill in for the sought after Blues Incorporated, at the Marquee in London.
 They were named the “Rollin’ Stones” for this gig, which was their first official concert.
-The band then undertook a weekly Thursday night residency at the Ealing Club between July 1962 and March 1963.
+The band then undertook a Saturday residency at the Ealing Club between September 1962 and March 1963.

 Bill Wyman would join the band in December 1962.
 His autobiography Stone Alone recounts how Bill, first felt “part of the band”.
 Having grown his hair, he was greeted with “cheers” by the rest of the band on their arrival at ABC teashop next-door-but-one to the Ealing Club basement.
 The Rolling Stones were of course, on their way to a gig at the basement bar.